pavedroad-io/pavedroad/assets/templates/devkit/BOOTSTRAP.md

 Some salt states on some platforms create files with incorrect ownership.
-Thus the last step in the Unix bootstrap script performs a workaround by changing the ownership of all files recursively in the user's home directory.
+Thus the last step in the Unix bootstrap script performs a workaround by changing the owner of each file to the user in the user's home directory recursively.
 However, on a pre-existing system this action may not be preferred.
 In this case this _chown_ step may be skipped but the user should look for newly installed files that have _root_ ownership.